-Powers of attorney for person registered under the Indian Act who ordinarily live on reserve
+Powers of attorney for persons registered under the Indian Act who ordinarily live on reserve

 The federal Indian Act has rules for making powers of attorney that apply to status Indians who ordinarily live on reserve.
 The Indian Act does not apply if you are status Indian living off-reserve or a non-status Indian living on-reserve - provincial laws apply instead.

-If you are status Indian who ordinarily lives on a reserve you can get information about doing a power of attorney from:
+If you have status under the Indian Act and ordinarily live on a reserve or Crown lands, you can get information about powers of attorney from:

 - the Confederacy of Mainland Mi’kmaq (CMM) has a Mi’kmaw Wills and Estates series which includes:

 - Book One: How to Write a Will

 - Book Two: How to Settle an Estate